Some images in this article were taken pre-COVID-19.

 What it’s really like to volunteer in Africa

-There is huge potential for volunteers to have a sustainable, long-term impact in Africa.
-GVI focus areas are carefully chosen to meet communities’ needs and build toward achieving the United Nations Sustainable Development Goals (UN SDGs).
+There’s also huge potential for volunteers to have a sustainable, long-term impact in Africa.
+GVI’s focus areas are carefully chosen to meet communities’ needs and build towards achieving the United Nations Sustainable Development Goals (UN SDGs).

-You could volunteer in Africa with animals, contribute to gender equality initiatives, or lend a hand in local education centres.
+You could volunteer in Africa with animals, contribute to gender equality initiatives, or lend a hand at local education centres.

 Safety tips for Africa travel

-Of course, no matter where you go, when you volunteer abroad there is always some risk involved.
-During your volunteer work in Africa, the best way to stay safe is to follow the guidelines given to you by your organisation.
+During your volunteer work in Africa, the best way to stay safe is to follow the guidelines given to you by the organisation.

 Do your research and stay informed

-Doing your research and making sure you’re informed of any potential dangers is one of the best ways to prepare for your trip abroad.
-This is one of the great things about volunteering: You’re not leaping into your adventure alone.
+Doing your research and making sure you’re informed of any potential risks is the best way to prepare for your trip abroad.
+This is one of the great things about volunteering with an organisation – you’re not leaping into your adventure alone.

-Before you leave home, you’ll have the help and guidance of one of our personal support coordinators.
+Before you leave home, you’ll have the help and guidance of one of our support coordinators.

 Be discreet with your valuables

-As always, having items such as cameras and smartphones on display while travelling can draw attention and invite opportunists.
+As always, having items such as cameras and smartphones on display, while travelling abroad in any country, can draw attention and invite opportunists.

-To avoid being the victim of pickpockets and con artists, we recommend that where possible you leave valuables in your accommodation, to make sure you, and your belongings are safe.
+To avoid becoming the victim of pickpockets and con artists, we recommend that where possible, you leave valuables in your accommodation to make sure you and your belongings are safe.

 Know where you can get help when you need it

-Have emergency information, such as the contact details for your country’s embassy, on hand.
+It’s important to keep emergency information like the contact details for your country’s embassy on hand.
 Although you probably won’t need to, it’s useful to know where to go for help if something does happen.

-For example, if you need to visit a doctor, having a local contact can make sure you get better, faster.
-One way that GVI supports you is by helping you access local medical professionals.
+One way that GVI supports you with this is by helping you access local medical professionals.

 Adapt to your surroundings

-Doing your best to blend in makes you less of a target from potential pickpocketing.
+Doing your best to blend in makes you less of a target for potential pickpocketing.
 Adopting local styles of dress can also be a great way to show respect for people’s culture.

-GVI guarantees the safety and security of all program participants, so you can explore our volunteer opportunities in Africa, and the rest of the world, with peace of mind.
+GVI makes the safety and security of all program participants a top priority, so you can explore our volunteer opportunities in Africa, and the rest of the world, with peace of mind.